JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/laser_mapping.md

 {% include gallery id="Occupancy_grid" caption="An example of a map obtained with the Mapping technique with known positions." %}

 ## Videos

+{% include youtubePlayer.html id=page.youtubeId2 %}

+*This is a demostrative solution on unibotics.org*

 {% include youtubePlayer.html id=page.youtubeId1 %}